THE KOREA ASSOCIATION OF TEACHERS OF ENGLISH

 Article Six: Multiple Submissions of the Manuscript

-The author(s) shall not be allowed to submit a manuscript which has already been published, accepted for publication elsewhere, or submitted elsewhere for review.
-However, in case that a manuscript is based on the authors’ research findings, part of which was previously published elsewhere, the author(s) shall have to inform the Editorial Board about the fact and let the Editorial Board investigate whether it is a case of unacceptable multiple submissions.
+1. The author(s) shall not be allowed to submit a manuscript which has already been published, has accepted for publication, or is being reviewed elsewhere.
+In case that a manuscript is based on the authors’ research findings, part of which was previously published elsewhere, the author(s) shall have to inform the Editorial Board about the fact and let the Editorial Board investigate whether it is a case of unacceptable multiple submissions.

 Article Seven: Revision of the Manuscript